Wednesday, December 9, 2020

 Can't visit the Cursed Earth without meeting some Proud Boy types...

-Art by Trevor Hairsin
+Art by Trevor Hairsine

-Pick of the bunch is Fog on the Eerie, which sends Dredd and co back in time to the days of Bad Bob Booth.
+Pick of the bunch, for me, is Fog on the Eerie, which sends Dredd and co back in time to the days of Bad Bob Booth.
 It doesn't exactly fill in any details of that future history, but it gives a taste, and a solid reminder of what a nasty piece of work Booth was.
 Possibly worst of the bunch, unfortunately, is the final piece with mad robot Dr Bolt.
 Flint's designs are superb, but it's hard to care about the plot, with Bolt becoming a 'villain of the week', rather than someone whose menace had been seeded earlier.

 A peek into the world of Dredd, circa 2060.
 Citizens are already pretty Mega-City like.